Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Time-average statistical mechanics

-Moreover, on the so-called large-deviation time-scale, i.e. on the time-scale that is finite but longer that the longest relaxation time of $\bx_t$, we have convergence in the mean, $\langle \overline{V} \rangle_{t_{\mathrm{LD}}}=\langle V\rangle_{\ii}$, and Gaussian fluctuations around the mean value \cite{majumdar_large-deviation_2002,LD,LD2,lapolla_unfolding_2018,Lapolla_2019}.
+Eqs.~(\ref{Birkhof}) reflect the strong law of large numbers on time-scales where $ \overline{V}_t$ for different values of $t$ decorrelate.
+Moreover, on the so-called large-deviation time-scale, i.e. on the time-scale that is finite but longer that the longest relaxation time of $\bx_t$, we find convergence in the mean, $\langle \overline{V} _{t_{\mathrm{LD}}}\rangle=\langle V\rangle_{\ii}$, and Gaussian fluctuations around the mean value \cite{majumdar_large-deviation_2002,LD,LD2,lapolla_unfolding_2018,Lapolla_2019}.
 For finite, and in particular sub-ergodic (i.e. supra-large deviation) times the statistics of $\ovl{V}_t$ is, however, non-trivial.
+Below we provide intuition about the local time fraction from a practical perspective.